NuNetwork/documentation/README.md

     body: Lines that start with \# are comments, and are ignored
 ```

-Note the spacing, as this is important when descriing callouts.
-Once a callout has been described in the metadata youc can add it into the body of the document using the code below.
+Note the spacing, as this is important when describing callouts.
+Once a callout has been described in the metadata you can add it into the body of the document using the code below.

 `{% include callout-block.html name="hidden-dirs" %}`